 What is a Referral Scheme

-A referral scheme is basically a systemized way of getting your existing clients or contacts to have a think about who they know that could benefit from your product or service, and to introduce you.
+A referral scheme is a systemized way of getting your existing clients or contacts to think about who they know that could benefit from your product or service, and to introduce you.
 It's that simple.

 Obviously, it needs to be done well to be effective.
 I regularly hear from prospective clients that they have a referral scheme and it doesn’t work.
 If this is you, then I highly suggest you review it and make some (or many!) tweaks until it is working well because it should become one of your top sources of quality leads.